 The aim of both is to help organisations and individuals to erase their carbon footprints for example by reducing their energy use, switching to renewable power sources and offsetting their emissions (see below).

-Carbon offsetting is a concept designed to allow individuals and organisations to neutralise their greenhouse-gas emissions by signing up to schemes that compensate for those emissions.
+Carbon offsetting is a concept that allows individuals and organisations to neutralise their greenhouse-gas emissions by signing up to schemes that compensate for those emissions.
 But carbon offsetting often does not involve removing carbon from the atmosphere, unlike carbon capture or carbon removal (see below).

 There are many offsetting schemes available.
 Many of these are voluntary, allowing companies and individuals to offset some or all of their emissions via a range of methods including afforestation, avoided deforestation, renewable energy development and the capture of atmospheric carbon and other greenhouse gases.